Resisting Massive Resistance

 Executive director, Moton Museum; great-grandson of Brown v.
 Board parent plaintiff John Townsend

-Anna Yonas
+Dr. Anna Yonas

-PhD candidate in curriculum, instruction & special education, UVA School of Education
+Curriculum, instruction & special education, UVA School of Education

 Tentative agenda